yarocruz/password-generator/README.md

 ## Problems / Solutions

-That hardest part of this project was figuring out how to actually randomly select from a list of different arrays.
+The hardest part of this project was figuring out how to actually randomly select from a list of different arrays.

 ``` js
 function generatePassword(arr, number) {